jorinmejia/azure-sdk-for-net/sdk/iot/Azure.Iot.Hub.Service/src/API Design.md

     public virtual AsyncPageable<TwinData> GetTwinsAsync(CancellationToken cancellationToken = default)

     /// <summary>
+    /// List a set of device twins.
+    /// </summary>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>A pageable set of device twins.</returns>
+    public virtual Pageable<TwinData> GetTwins(CancellationToken cancellationToken = default)

+    /// <summary>
     /// Get a device's twin.
     /// </summary>
     /// <param name="deviceId">The unique identifier of the device to get the twin of.</param>
-    /// <param name="cancellationToken">The cancellation token</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The device's twin, including reported properties and desired properties.</returns>
     public virtual async Task<Response<TwinData>> GetTwinAsync(string deviceId, CancellationToken cancellationToken = default)

     /// <summary>
+    /// Get a device's twin.
+    /// </summary>
+    /// <param name="deviceId">The unique identifier of the device to get the twin of.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The device's twin, including reported properties and desired properties.</returns>
+    public virtual Response<TwinData> GetTwin(string deviceId, CancellationToken cancellationToken = default)

+    /// <summary>
     /// Update a device's twin.
     /// </summary>
     /// <param name="twinPatch">The properties to update.
 Any existing properties not referenced by this patch will be unaffected by this patch.</param>
-    /// <param name="ifMatch">A string representing a weak ETag for this twin, as per RFC7232.
-The update operation is performed
+    /// <param name="precondition">The condition for which this operation will execute.</param>
-    /// only if this ETag matches the value maintained by the server, indicating that the twin has not been modified since it was last retrieved.
-    /// To force an unconditional update, set If-Match to the wildcard character (*).</param>
-    /// <param name="cancellationToken">The cancellation token</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The server's new representation of the device twin.</returns>
-    public virtual async Task<Response<TwinData>> UpdateTwinAsync(TwinData twinPatch, string ifMatch = null, CancellationToken cancellationToken = default)
+    public virtual async Task<Response<TwinData>> UpdateTwinAsync(TwinData twinPatch, IfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
+    /// Update a device's twin.
+    /// </summary>
+    /// <param name="twinPatch">The properties to update.
+Any existing properties not referenced by this patch will be unaffected by this patch.</param>
+    /// <param name="precondition">The condition for which this operation will execute.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The server's new representation of the device twin.</returns>
+    public virtual Response<TwinData> UpdateTwin(TwinData twinPatch, IfMatchPrecondition precondition, CancellationToken cancellationToken = default)

+    /// <summary>
     /// Update multiple devices' twins.
 A maximum of 100 updates can be done per call, and each operation must be done on a different device twin.
 For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
     /// </summary>
-    /// <param name="twinUpdates">The new twins to replace the twins on existing devices</param>
+    /// <param name="twinUpdates">The new twins to replace the twins on existing devices.</param>
-    /// <param name="force">If true, all the update operations will ignore the provided twin ETags and will
-    /// force the update.
-If false, each update operation will fail if the provided ETag for the update is out of date.</param>
+    /// <param name="precondition">The condition for which each operation will execute.</param>
-    /// <param name="cancellationToken">The cancellation token</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
     /// <returns>The result of the bulk operation.</returns>
-    public virtual async Task<Response<BulkRegistryOperationResult>> UpdateTwinsAsync(IEnumerable<TwinData> twinUpdates, bool force, CancellationToken cancellationToken = default)
+    public virtual async Task<Response<BulkRegistryOperationResult>> UpdateTwinsAsync(IEnumerable<TwinData> twinUpdates, BulkIfMatchPrecondition precondition, CancellationToken cancellationToken = default)

+    /// <summary>
+    /// Update multiple devices' twins.
+A maximum of 100 updates can be done per call, and each operation must be done on a different device twin.
+For larger scale operations, consider using IoT Hub jobs (https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-identity-registry#import-and-export-device-identities).
+    /// </summary>
+    /// <param name="twinUpdates">The new twins to replace the twins on existing devices.</param>
+    /// <param name="precondition">The condition for which each operation will execute.</param>
+    /// <param name="cancellationToken">The cancellation token.</param>
+    /// <returns>The result of the bulk operation.</returns>
+    public virtual Response<BulkRegistryOperationResult> UpdateTwins(IEnumerable<TwinData> twinUpdates, BulkIfMatchPrecondition precondition, CancellationToken cancellationToken = default)

     /// <summary>
     /// Invoke a method on a device.